mesomorf1/HA---Lock-Car-on-Leave/README.md

-Created this automation in Home assistant for my Kia EV9 that don´t support walk-away locking.

----

-Will work for all other cars that support:
+Automation for Walk-Away Locking in Home Assistant (Kia EV9)

+This automation is designed for the Kia EV9, which does not natively support walk-away locking.
+However, it can also work with other cars that meet the following requirements:
+Requirements:

-* Intergration in Home Assistant
+    Integration in Home Assistant
-* Remote locking
+    Remote Locking Support
-* Android Auto / Car Play
+    Android Auto / CarPlay Compatibility

----

-I have put brackets [] where you need to enter your own details like:
+Placeholder Guide

+You will need to replace the placeholders (marked with [ ]) in the automation with your specific details:

     [PHONE_CONNECTED_SENSOR]
-Info: Your entity for Android Auto / Car Play
+        Description: Your entity for Android Auto or CarPlay connection.
+        Example: binary_sensor.your_phone_android_auto.

     [PHONE_WIFI_BSSID_SENSOR]
-Info: Your entity for the phones wifi sensor
+        Description: The entity for your phone's WiFi sensor.
+        Example: sensor.your_phone_wifi_bssid.

     [CAR MAC ADDRESS]
+        Description: Your car's WiFi (ad-hoc) MAC address.
-Info: This is you cars wifi (ad-hoc) adress.
-You will find it in Home Assistant as a sensor (the network your phone is connected to).
-Format is: xx:xx:xx:xx:xx:xx
+        Details: You can find this in Home Assistant as a sensor, representing the network your phone connects to while in the car.
+        Format: xx:xx:xx:xx:xx:xx.

     [LOCK_DEVICE_ID]
-Info: The ID of your car in Home assistant
+        Description: The ID of your car in Home Assistant.
+        Example: a71b9e22db3917477a6837c7a06d90bb.

     [CAR_DOOR_LOCK_ENTITY]
-Info: The ID for the "Lock" command of your car
+        Description: The entity ID for the "Lock" command of your car.

----

-WARNING!
-Try this at home first, I can not guarantee it will work flawless for you as it does for me (only tested on Samsung phone).
+        Example: lock.car_door_lock.